 The income tax expense for the year ended December 31, 2024 reflects a net income tax benefit of \$23.4 million in connection with stock compensation (including excess tax benefits) and the total tax benefit in connection with stock options exercised during 2024 was \$10.1 million.
-The income tax expense for the year ended December 31, 2023 reflects a net income tax benefit of \$20.0 million in connection with stock compensation (including excess tax benefits) and the total tax benefit in connection with stock options exercised during 2023 was \$10.9 million.
-The income tax expense for the year ended December 31, 2022 reflects a net income tax benefit of \$21.9 million in connection with stock compensation (including excess tax benefits) and the total tax benefit of \$12.9 million in connection with stock compensation (including excess tax benefits) and the total tax benefit of \$12.9 million in connection with stock compensation (including excess tax benefits) and the total tax benefit of \$12.9 million.
-The income tax benefits) and the total tax benefit of \$12.9 million in connection with stock compensation (including excess tax benefits) and the total tax benefit realized in connection with stock options exercised during 2022 was \$7.7 million.
+The income tax expense for the year ended December 31, 2023 reflects a net income tax benefit of \$20.0 million in connection with stock compensation (including excess tax benefits) and the total tax benefits) and the total tax benefit in connection with stock options exercised during 2023 was \$10.9 million.
+The income tax expense for the year ended December 31, 2023 reflects a net income tax benefit in connection with stock options exercised during 2023 was \$10.9 million.
+The income tax expense for the year ended December 31, 2022 reflects a net income tax benefit of \$12.9 million in connection with stock compensation (including excess tax benefits) and the total tax benefit realized in connection with stock options exercised during 2022 was \$7.7 million.